jay-es/eslint-plugin-vue-sort-components/README.md

 # `eslint-plugin-vue-sort-components`

 A plugin for ESLint to keep order of component names.
+The rule is autofixable.

 ## Installation